 The CEAOB will support cooperation, in particular the sharing of experience and information, amongst national competent authorities regarding the monitoring of developments in the national audit markets.
 The Secretariat and members will share any information gathered from third parties (media, whistle-blower, etc.) which might be related to suspected fraud, conflict of interest or deficiencies which could have an impact on the audit of a public interest entity.
 Where significant audit quality deficiencies arise, the CEAOB will invite members to discuss root causes and mitigating measures.
 The CEAOB and members will monitor and analyse trends, potential risks and vulnerabilities relevant to auditor oversight, as well as other shortcomings and adverse developments in the audit market, in order to determine if and how the CEAOB should react to these.
-As described above, by fostering a culture of transparency and continuous improvement, the CEAOB aims to uphold the highest standards of audit quality and protect the public interest.

-III.
+IV.
 Contributing to EU policy on the future of statutory audit and other assurance

 According to Article 30 of Regulation (EU) No 537/2014, the CEAOB is to advise the European Commission on issues related to the audit regulation.
 Since its creation in 2016, one of the most important and constant work streams of the CEAOB has been the exchange of information, expertise and best practices for the application of the existing regulatory framework.
 However, as time passes, it is good governance to undergo a "sanity check" to make sure that the existing regulatory framework continues to meet the needs of its various stakeholders.
 For this purpose, over the last couple of years the European Commission launched several studies and public consultations.
 The CEAOB dedicated a TF specifically to gather, process and condense the combined experience of 27 member states with the current audit framework into specific points of action that it feels are crucial for a future potential revision of the regulatory framework.
 These proposals, aimed at improving the current EU audit framework, were shared with the European Commission in 2023.

-Following the 2024 European Parliament elections, the newly constituted European Parliament and subsequently the European Commission may once again scrutinize the EU audit framework.
-On the strength of its members' expertise in audit oversight and the knowledge that the CEAOB has acquired of audit practice in the EU, the CEAOB will continue to support the developments in the audit of financial information or sustainability and will stand ready to propose further improvements to the current regulatory framework dealing with these two subjects to political decision-makers on its own initiative.
+In 2024, the European Parliament and then the European Commission will be up for renewal, and the EU audit framework may be subject to scrutiny again.
+On the strength of its members' expertise in audit oversight and the knowledge that the CEAOB has acquired of audit practice in the EU, the CEAOB will continue to support the developments in the audit of financial information or sustainability, and will stand ready to propose further improvements to the current regulatory framework dealing with these two subjects to political decision-makers on its own initiative.